 “ I find ringing members weekly for a social chat so enjoyable I really look forward to it, it’s one small way to give back but it is hugely rewarding”

-Listed below are a variety of roles we are currently recruiting for.
+Listed below are a variety of volunteer roles we are currently recruiting for.

-Patient Support Heart Volunteer – This role involves a volunteer phoning a member of our heart support network to inform them of the information and support services available through the Irish Heart Foundation.
+Heart Telephone Volunteer – This role involves a volunteer phoning a member of our heart support network to inform them of the information and support services available through the Irish Heart Foundation, you will be assigned a caseload from your heart programme lead who will also support you.

 “ I enjoy advocating for young stroke survivors, having our voices heard and helping to drive change for the better to live well after stroke”

-If you think you’re the perfect fit for one or any of these positions, please email our volunteer department listing the role you are interested in along with a short note on why you are interested in that particular role, and your availability.
+If you think you’re the perfect fit for one or any of these roles please email IHFvolunteer@irishheart.ie our volunteer department listing the role you are interested in, please note with all of the above roles you will be given full training and support and supervision by the programme leads and the IHF Volunteer Programme Department.